-- Felicitated the Plan for the Roll out of After Care Plan in DB with the financial support of the WCD Dept. and provided the technical in preparation of relevant documents and Forms for each child.
-Signing of MOM with WCD Department., in consultation with Fr.
-Koshy, Don Bosco-After Care Program that was sanctioned by WCD - Preparatory consultation for a Proposal for After Care with support of ASHA Hospital.
+- Facilitated the Plan for the Roll out of After Care Plan in DB with the financial support of the WCD Department and provided the technical support in preparation of relevant documents and forms for each child.
+Signing of MoM with WCD Department, in consultation with Fr.
+Koshy, Don Bosco-After Care Program that was sanctioned by WCD. - Preparatory consultation for a Proposal for After Care with support of ASHA Hospital.
 Dr. Gowri and consultation with Fr.
-Koshy and Mr. Ramesh at CESS on will be support in terms of technical support like counsellingand therapy for Care Leavers.
-The Don Boscoproposed. - Preparation of the ICP (Individual Care Plan) for the After Care Program - Organized and facilitated the 2nd Induction Ceremony Aftercare Outreach Programme was organized by CPRC- UNICEF and collaboration with Udyan Care to young Care Leavers from the Telangana State at CESS Hall.
-48 new young Care Leavers are participated in the program and enroll in the Care Leavers Association Network of Telangana State. - Organized a Care Leavers Get together and facilitated at CESS Mini Hall in collaboration with Udyan Care.
-70 care leavers are participated in the get together.
-The career guidance program was conducted by the team of K.C.
-Pulliah foundation to the Care Leavers. - Supported and facilitated UNICEF International Team visitto Observation Home Saidabad and UDYAN Care Office. - Organised the Care Leavers, CLAAP Get-together in Vijayawada.
+Koshy and Mr. Ramesh at CESS in terms of technical support like counselling and therapy for Care Leavers.
+The Don Bosco proposed this consultation. - Preparation of the ICP (Individual Care Plan) for the After Care Program. - Organized and facilitated the second Induction Ceremony Aftercare Outreach Programme organized by CPRC- UNICEF and collaboration with Udyan Care to young Care Leavers from the Telangana State at CESS.
+48 new young Care Leavers participated in the program and enrolled in the Care Leavers Association Network of Telangana State. - Organized a Care Leavers Get together in collaboration with Udyan Care.
+70 care leavers participated in the get together.
+The career guidance program was conducted by the team of K .C.
+Pulliah foundation to the Care Leavers . - Supported and facilitated UNICEF International Team visit to Observation Home Saidabad and UDYAN Care Office. - Organised the Care Leavers, CLAAP Get-together in Vijayawada.
 The program was attended by 83 CLs and officials from the concerned departments.
 The sessions were facilitated by Nirman Organisation, Udyan Care and Navjeevan, The CLs were oriented about the career support services, scholarships and need for networking with other CL Networks in the Country.
-Ms. Nurpur from Aid et Action (national CL network and UNICEF CP specialist Mr. Sony George also explained about the support services available for CLs.
+Ms. Nurpur from Aid et Action (National CL network and UNICEF) CP specialist Mr. Sony George also explained about the support services available for CLs.
 The Director -JW Mr. Prasad Murthy motivated the CLs to be strong and stay connected.